VladDubrovskis/serverless-feature-flags/README.md

  - [ ] Refactor the callbacks - repeated code all over the place
  - [x] Update the response HTTP error codes
  - [ ] Add PUT handler - to update flag in DynamoDB
+ - [ ] Refactor the method that checks if returned value is empty plain object - either move to own module to make DRY or use lodash?
  - [ ] Add DELETE hander - to delete flag from DynamoDB
  - [ ] Add integration tests
  - [ ] Refactor the code to move all the DynamoDB operations to its own "db/storage" module